-551 farm portions were identified.
-36 farm portions did not have contact details.
-In summary, approximately 67 percent of the farmers within the project area participated.
+The stakeholder mapping identified 551 farm portions within the 44 parent farms in the project area.
+Approximately 72% of the farms in the project area participated.
+100% consultation was achieved through areas where power line corridors are planned and at the planned substation sites.
 A deed's search revealed that some farm portions did not exist.
 Officials at Deeds Office advised that such portions were transferred to one of the owners of the other farm portions.
 Ownership of farm portions shown as non-existent was confirmed during subsequent meetings.